Timberland Regional Library: 2009 ballot measure

 On February 3, 2009, approximately 53% of voters within TRL's five-county district turned down "Levy Lid Lift Proposition 1" in a special election.
 This proposition would have lifted the 34.5-cent (per thousand dollars of assessed valuation) cap on TRL's property tax levy rate.
 As a result, the Library Board determined that approximately 2.5 million dollars would need to be cut from TRL's 2010 budget.

 Branches

 The Timberland Regional Library system has 27 community libraries and four kiosks serving most cities in its five-county area.
-The cities of Mossyrock, Napavine, Ocean Shores, Pe Ell, and Vader are not part of the library's district.
+The cities of Morton, Mossyrock, Napavine, Ocean Shores, Pe Ell, and Vader are not part of the library's district.
 TRL also offers access to information services via online reference databases, library catalog, toll-free telephone 6 days a week as well as many other resources 24 hours a day 7 days a week.
 Ebooks and digital audiobooks, provided by the digital distributor OverDrive, can be downloaded from the library's website.